Germany's Scholz urges Kosovo, Serbia to commit to dialogue | Law-Order

 Most Western nations have recognized Kosovo's sovereignty, but Serbia and its allies Russia and China do not.

-Kosovar Prime Minister Albin Kurti said the country would apply for EU candidacy status, which Ukraine, Moldova, and Georgia have done.
-Kurt described joining the EU as "the only future".
+Kosovo's Prime Minister Albin Kurti said the country would apply for EU candidacy status, which Ukraine, Moldova and Georgia have done.
+Kurti described joining the EU as “the only future”.

 Scholz praised Kosovo for supporting EU sanctions against Russia over the invasion of Ukraine, calling the government in Pristina “a reliable partner”.